mozilla/testpilot/README.md

     - [Experiment metrics](docs/experiments/ga.md) - The use of Google Analytics to track experiment data.
     - [Experiment Feedback Integration](docs/examples/feedback-buttons.md)
 - Metrics
-    - [Telemetry](docs/metrics/telemetry.md) - How we use Firefox telemetry.
     - [Google Analytics](docs/metrics/ga.md) - How we use Google Analytics.
     - [New features](docs/metrics/new_features.md) - Everything needed to instrument something new.
 - [Experiment content](docs/content/reference.md) - Management of experiment content.